acdh-oeaw/voice-xml-utilities-api/README.md

 ==============

 An API that generates data in JSON format from the [VOICE CLARIAH data repository](https://gitlab.com/acdh-oeaw/voice/voice_data)
+This is mostly used to recalculate XML tag counts and to generate th data stored in corpustree.json of the VOICE Frontend repository.
+Fetch corpustree.json from a running instance at http://localhost:8984//VOICE_CLARIAH/corpus/tree

 Set up a local instance
 -----------------------